 1st rank for the sub-index of literacy rate

-1st rank for the sub-index of enrolment in secondary education
+1st rank for the sub-index of enrolment in primary education

 1st rank for the sub-index of sex ratio at birth (female/male)